Mental Welfare Commission for Scotland

 The Mental Welfare Commission for Scotland is a non-departmental public body, responsible for safeguarding the rights and welfare of people in Scotland with a learning disability, mental illness or other mental disorder.
-The Commission was original established by the Mental Health (Scotland) Act 1960.
+The Commission was original established by the Mental Health (Scotland) Act 1960 (8 & 9 Eliz.
+2. c.
+61).

 It enquires into cases of alleged ill treatment or deficiency of care or treatment, with investigations that include visits to alleged victims in hospitals and community settings.

 The Commission is accountable to the Scottish Government Health and Social Care Directorates for its statutory duties and how its public money is spent.
 It is required to follow NHS customary accounting rules and to meet NHS financial targets.

 Legal framework

 It has statutory duties to safeguard the interests of people considered to be mentally disordered or incapacitated under the Mental Health (Care and Treatment) (Scotland) Act 2003 or the Adults with Incapacity (Scotland) Act 2000.

 The Scottish Executive's introduction to the Act specifies:

 "Part 2 of the 2003 Act sets out provisions relating to the continued existence of the Mental Welfare Commission for Scotland.
 The Commission will have: